 Followers of Jesus must learn to read the Bible on its own terms, without their wearing monochrome glasses, in which every word appears the same literal color in different contexts.
 Yes, most of it can be taken literally, like the histories or the commands of the Torah and Epistles.
 But in significant sections of Scripture, the Bible is not a “flat,” one-dimensional book, on one simplistic level.
 It is multi-layered.
 And vv.
 29-30 is a case in point.
 These verses are not to be interpreted literally and simplistically.

 Jesus is clearly referring to the Sixth Commandment (you shall not commit adultery) and the Tenth Commandment (you shall not covet or strongly desire your neighbor’s wife).
-The Septuagint (pronounced sep-too-ah-gent and abbreviated LXX) is the 3rd to 1st century BC translation of the Bible from Hebrew to Greek.
+The Septuagint (pronounced sep-TOO-ah-gent and abbreviated LXX) is the third to second century BC translation of the Bible from Hebrew to Greek.
 Let’s compare those two commandments with Matt.
 5:27-28.

 LXX Deut.
 5:17: